CengizhanYurdakul/FindYourTwin/ReadMe.md

 If you want to pass this process, the pool prepared with the CelebA dataset is available at this [link](https://drive.google.com/file/d/12z5Kdk4m7ONJHC2DJcMrgF8LuPdf1BGR/view?usp=sharing).

 If you are the lucky person who wants to prepare your pool in your own dataset, you should set the arguments.
+If your dataset is ready and you have downloaded the face recognition model, you can start creating an identity pool with the following command.

 ```
+Format:
+python create_pool.py --weightPath <Path of backbone.pth> --device <CUDA or CPU> --poolResultName <Pickle save name> --imagePaths <Your images path>

+Example:
-python create_pool.py --weightPath <> --device <> --poolResultName <> --imagePaths <>
+python create_pool.py --weightPath src/models/backbone.pth --device cuda:0 --poolResultName CelebrityPool2.pkl --imagePaths CelebaImages
 ```